 Obviously this wasn’t the first time he’d been in charge on his own.
 But spending precisely 53 hours and 22 minutes with only a three year old and 19 month old twins for company, it’s a wonder he didn’t send out an SOS.
 Whilst I was living it up at the spa, drinking champagne, smashing plates at a Greek restaurant, and sleeeeeeeping, he was totally nailing his Daddy weekend.
 So I got him to write a guest post about it…

 The weekend according to Daddy…

 A couple of weeks ago I spent the best part of three whole days in sole charge of my three sons.
-Two semi-sweet 19 month old toddlers and one little boy I’m sure has a split personality disorder – although I’m told that’s just him being three.
+Two semi-sweet 19 month old toddler.
+And one little boy I’m sure has a split personality disorder.
+Although I’m told that’s just him being three.

 As I work away regularly during the week, the weekend is my harbour.
 Not just because I don’t have to work, but mainly because I look forward to spending time with my family.
 This weekend though was one I was dreading.
 Had my training prepared me for this?
 Had I listened to everything my other half had told me (no, by the way)?
 “Oh it’s okay I’ll just ring your mother, if the wheels come off”…. “she’s away too”

 But now the dust has settled, and normality has resumed.
 And when I say normality, I mean their mother co-habiting.
 The other normalities like screaming, punching, shitting, and saying Daddy every three seconds, were maintained with a vengeance.
 I can honestly say that it wasn’t that bad.

 Tiring and mind-numbingly tedious at times.
 Patience shreddingly arduous at many more times.
 But not the threshold of hell type levels of attrition I was expecting.